Memorable Manitobans: Clifford Sifton (1861-1929)

 Born in Middlesex County, Ontario on 10 March 1861, son of John W. Sifton, brother of Arthur Lewis Sifton, he was educated at London High School, Boy’s College (Dundas), and Victoria University (Cobourg).
 He was called to the Manitoba Bar in 1882 and practiced as a lawyer at Brandon.

-He was first elected to the Manitoba Legislature for North Brandon in 1888, serving as Attorney General and Minister of Education from 1891 to 1896.
+He was first elected to the Manitoba Legislature for North Brandon in 1888, re-elected in 1892 and 1896, and served as Attorney General and Minister of Education from 1891 to 1896.
 While in office, he introduced and carried through the act abolishing divisions between law and equity procedure in the Court of King’s Bench and codifying and simplifying civil procedure.
 He was responsible for dealing with the federal government over the Manitoba School Question, and was a constant opponent of the principle of separate schools.
+He resigned his seat when, in November 1896, he was appointed to the Federal Cabinet.

 On 13 August 1884, he married Elizabeth Arma Burrows (1861-1925, daughter of Henry T. Burrows and sister to Theodore Arthur Burrows) at Winnipeg, with whom he had five sons: John Hugh Sifton (1886-?), Winfield B. Sifton (1890-1928), Henry Arthur “Harry” Sifton (1891-?), Clifford Sifton Jr. (1893-?), and Victor Sifton.
 He was a founding member, in 1905, of the St. Charles Country Club.